jtmoon79/super-speedy-syslog-searcher/README.md

     -z, --blocksz <BLOCKSZ>
             Read blocks of this size in bytes.
 May pass decimal or hexadecimal numbers.
-Using the default value is recommended [default: 65535]
+Using the default value is recommended.
+Most useful for developers [default: 65535]

     -s, --summary
-            Print a summary of files processed.
-Printed to stderr
+            Print a summary of files processed to stderr.
+Most useful for developers

     -h, --help
             Print help information